Yandex Cloud

 Tip

-This user is not intended for routine jobs; for those, we recommend creating regular users.
+However, for routine jobs, we recommend creating individual regular users.
 For more information, see Managing OpenSearch users.

 • opensearch_spec: OpenSearch host group settings:

-• plugins: List of OpenSearch plugins you should additionally install in the cluster.
+• plugins: List of OpenSearch plugins to additionally install in the cluster.

-• node_groups: Host settings as an array of elements, one for each host group.
+• node_groups: Host settings as an array of elements, one per host group.
 Each element has the following structure:

 • name: Host group name.